BranLim/branlim.github.io/index.md

 # Feel free to add content and custom Front Matter to this file.
 # To modify the layout, see https://jekyllrb.com/docs/themes/#overriding-theme-defaults
 title: Software/Quality Engineer & Writer
-excerpt: Passionate about crafting quality software in adherence to Quality standards.
-Writing when not coding.
+excerpt: "Passionate about crafting quality software in adherence to Quality standards.
+Writing fiction/non-fiction when not coding."
 header:
     overlay_filter: 0.42
     overlay_image: /assets/images/unsplash-programming-1.jpg